I have a Bachelor’s Degree in the Arts.

 It’s not that it infuriates me that some look down condescendingly on the Arts Degree.
-It’s that I don’t understand what you believe sets you at a higher level with your Science or Commerce or Accounting Degrees.
+It’s that I don’t understand what they believe sets them at a higher level with their Science or Commerce or Accounting Degrees.

-I respect the knowledge you have built.
-I respect how you can create and how you can make sense of a mess by using your brilliant mind, your mathematical skill and your analytical brain.
+I respect the knowledge they have built.
+I respect how they can create and how they can make sense of a mess by using their logical mind, mathematical skill and analytical brain.

 I grew up in a family of achievers.
 There’s the one with the Masters Degree in Science.
 The one with the MBA.

-The grandad with the Doctorate in Agriculture who basically orchestrated the invention of synchronised reproductive processes in farm animals so that all of them go into heat at the same time to provide farmers with a stable income and grocery stores with a stable supply of meat.
+The grandad with the Doctorate in Agriculture who basically orchestrated the invention of synchronised reproductive processes in farm animals so that all of them go into heat at the same time to provide farmers with a stable income and the industry with a stable supply of wool.

 And then there’s me.
+The”Black Sheep”.
 With the Arts Degree.

 Are you fucking kidding me?!

 Who let you climb on that pedestal?
-Because the pride darkening your judgment is making you forget that I have acquired the ability to analyse the insecurity that stepped you up there.
-And the facets of your societal surrounds that will eventually cause you to fall due to your disrespect of the supposed underdog.
+Because the pride clouding your judgment is making you forget that I have acquired the ability to analyse the insecurity that stepped you up there.
+And the facets of your societal surrounds that will eventually cause irreparable damage to your public image due to your disrespect of the supposed underdog.